Middle School Principal's Message

-Trent KreischerThe 2022-2023 school year is upon us which means many new opportunities for students, parents, and staff.
-It’s exciting for me to see many of the students for the first time since last spring and to see the growth both in physical stature and maturity.
-I thank the parents for the role that they are playing in that maturation process with their children.
-It’s exciting that CMS has the opportunity to be a part of that growth, as well as the partnership that our school can form as a school with parents.
+The 2024-2025 school year is upon us which means many new opportunities for students, parents, and staff.
+It is always rewarding to see how students continue to mature and grow on their track to graduation and their future careers.
+I thank the parents for the lynchpins in that maturation process with their children.
+We value that CMS has the opportunity to be a part of that growth, as well as the partnership that our school can form as a school with parents.
 That partnership means everything to the development of children.

 Sincerely,